MarioMey/py-gamepads/README.md

     --gp1: Number of input event in `/dev/input/event*` of gamepad 1.
 Default: 16.
     --gp2: Number of input event in `/dev/input/event*` of gamepad 2.
 Default: 20.

+    While running:
+    q: Quit
+    r: Reconnect using bluetoothctl (you have to change devices IDs in code with yours).
 ```
 ### Example
 `python3.7 bt_gamepads.py --gp1 16 --gp2 20`